Overview

 create-tutorial-group n/CS2103T id/04b

-Creates a tutorial group named CS2103T with the identifier 04b and a second tutorial group with the same name and identifier04b-dusty123
+Creates a tutorial group named CS2103T with the identifier 04b and a second tutorial group with the same name and identifier04b-dusty123.

 Updating a Tutorial Group: update-tutorial-group